 Finding the right VPN service provider

 Choosing to use a VPN is a common decision these days, but finding the right service can be a bit challenging.
-There are many VPN providers to choose from; here’s three options:
+There are many VPN providers to choose from; here are three of the best options:

 While there are quite a few options, there are also various factors you should consider when identifying which VPN service provider is right for you.
 In terms of both features and services, what makes one VPN service stand out from another?

-There are several things that can differentiate VPN services: price, speed, locations, additional services (DNS proxy, socks5, http proxy), and privacy (if they log a user’s activity).
+There are several things that can differentiate VPN services: price, speed, locations, additional services (DNS proxy, socks5, http proxy), and, of course, privacy (if they log a user’s activity).
 As you can see, the most effective VPN solution will vary depending on your particular needs.
-If you dread watching YouTube from outside the United States due to annoying “This video is not available in your country” notices, but, for example, you have never downloaded torrents, then your list of VPN options narrows accordingly.

 Now, on to the practical elements of setting up a VPN.
 In the examples below — first with iOS, then with Mac OS X — we’ll explain the setup steps to access a VPN service provider using the OpenVPN application.